 The Work Number is a database that organizations can use to verify employment and income information.
-The Work Number database are provided to us by over 4,300 employers and are updated on a regular basis.
+The income and employment records on The Work Number database are provided to us by thousands of employers nationwide and are updated on a regular basis.

 The Work Number database can be accessed using either our web site, which can be found at http://www.TheWorkNumber.com, or our telephone-based system, which can be reached by calling 1-800-660-3399.

 We have redesigned our Web site to make it more informative and easier to use.
 If you have a level of service where the employer is required in order to request a verification, you would simply log in to your account and search for the employer on the order page directly below where you enter the applicant's Social Security Number.
 If you have a level of service where you order a verification with just an SSN, we don't require an employer name/code from you.

 A qualifying Social Service Organization is a government agency that is granting a low-income benefit.
 An agency that provides state or federal assistance to qualified applicants, like human services, social services, family services, Social Security Administration, Housing Authorities, Work Programs, and Medicaid.
 Child Support Enforcement Agencies are also considered social service agencies as well.